Configure the backend input forms¶

 convention of those additional params may seem a bit unfamiliar since they are

-appended behind the fieldname and separated through a semi-colon.
-On first
+appended behind the field name and separated through a semi-colon.
+At the first

 section); the fourth position holds extensive options which are separated

-(e.g. color and structure).
-The information at the fourth place allow the use of
+(e.g., color and structure).
+The information at the fourth place allows the use of

-.
-For a full list of the options refer to the already
+the Rich Text Editor.
+For a full list of the options, refer to the already

 mentioned TYPO3-Online documentation for the TYPO3-Core API.

 demand.
-The Backend user therefore has to choose the Extended View in the
+The Backend user has to choose the Extended View in the

-Backend’s List module.
+Backend’s List module to view these.
 Palettes are connected to a durable visible field.
 An

 example from the table